-- Two (VZV) diseases called progressive outer retinal necrosis and acute retinal necrosis, both of which are infection and necrotizing inflammation (causing tissue death) of the eye's
+- Two varicella zoster virus (VZV) diseases called progressive outer retinal necrosis and acute retinal necrosis

-- Certain (HHV-8) diseases, including primary effusion (a type of cancer) and multicentric Castleman’s disease (a disease of the )
+- Certain human herpesvirus 8 (HHV-8) diseases, including primary effusion lymphoma and multicentric Castleman's disease

-The recommended uses may not always be consistent with FDA-approved use(s) of ganciclovir.
-See the Guidelines for complete information on recommended uses of ganciclovir in adults and adolescents with HIV.
+The recommended uses may not always be consistent with FDA-approved uses of ganciclovir.
+See the Adult and Pediatric Opportunistic Infection Guidelines for complete information on recommended uses of ganciclovir in adults and children with HIV.
 Ganciclovir may have other recommended uses not listed above.

-What should I tell my health care provider before taking ganciclovir?
+What should I tell my health care provider before using ganciclovir?

-Before taking ganciclovir, tell your health care provider:
+Before using ganciclovir, tell your health care provider:

 - If you are allergic to ganciclovir or any other medicines.